 Arctic Circle Project (I, II)

-The A.C.
-Project (Part I and II) is an installation made up of video, drawings, altered images and text.
-It is based on a trip to the Swedish Arctic in February 2009 where I reinterpreted conceptual pieces by Lawrence Weiner, Harry Savage and Iain and Ingrid Baxter of N.E.
+The Arctic Circle Project is based on a trip to the Swedish Arctic in February 2009 where I reinterpreted conceptual pieces by Lawrence Weiner, Harry Savage and Iain and Ingrid Baxter of N.E.
 Thing Company.

 These artists had taken part in an expedition to Inuvik, NT in 1969 to make work for an Edmonton Art Gallery show organized by Bill Kirby.
 Lucy Lippard recorded the details of the trip and published it as “Art Within the Arctic Circle” in The Hudson Review (Vol. 22, No. 4) Winter 1969-1970.
 I came across the article before arriving in Sweden to begin a research fellowship at Umeå University.